-His other notable project is Aging Justice, an extension of the Social Justice concept of Health Justice into the area of aging.
+His second notable project is Aging Justice, an extension of the Social Justice concept of Health Justice into the area of aging.
 Under this framework, he suggests that the natural reduction in capacities caused by biological aging is increasingly subject to human influence, and thus is just as much a Social Justice issue as other health concerns.
-He earned an MLIS in 2016 also at FIMS.
-Before that he earned an Undergrad degree in Philosophy at the University of Ottawa.
-He is interested in thinking tools and philosophical engineering, particularly knowledge organization.
+The cultural expectation that older people ought to endure ill health that younger people do not is a social construct and can be challenged.
+That expectation leads poorer welfare for those born a long time ago.
+A world where such injustice is actually addressed may be quite strange indeed.

-In 2021-2022, Alex has been working with Dr. Rubin and the rest of the LiT.RL group researchers on the “Rewiring for Happiness” Project.
+Alex has been working with Dr. Rubin and the rest of the LiT.RL group researchers on the “Rewiring for Happiness” Project in 2021-2022, “Well-being in Social Media” in 2024-2025 and on an “AI Critique” project in 2023.

 See Alex’s YouTube channel for recordings of his sample works.